Devizes Canoe Club

 In accordance with the club’s constitution we hold an AGM every year, to which all members are invited.
 Important documents relating to the AGM, including the Trustees’ report to the Charity Commission, annual accounts and AGM minutes are now published in the members’ section here.

-Club policies and procedures including our Safety and Operating Policy and Policies covering things like Social Media, Bullying etc are all available to members here and are reviewed regularly.
+Our Club policies and procedures including our Safety and Operating Policy and policies covering things like Social Media, Bullying etc are reviewed regularly and all available to members within the members’ section of this website.